rlawrenc/cosc_304/labs/lab8/assign/README_APEX_Unit7.md

 28. In the Report – Save As dialogue, select Private for Type.
 Enter My Custom Report for Name.
 Then, click Save.

 29. The report is now saved under Private in the Reports drop-down list.
 Click the Grid icon.

+**Submission requirements:** Please submit an MS Word or PDF file with your screenshots.